5-term Idaho attorney general loses in GOP primary battle

 BOISE, Idaho (AP) — Former U.S. Rep. Raul Labrador has won Idaho’s GOP attorney general primary, beating the longtime incumbent who had been criticized by the far right for not taking a more activist role.

-Labrador prevailed over Attorney General Lawrence Wasden, backed by establishment Republicans, and Art Macomber, a political newcomer who has never held public office.
+Labrador prevailed over Attorney General Lawrence Wasden, backed by establishment Republicans, and Art Macomber, a political newcomer who has never held public office, in a race called Wednesday following Tuesday’s primary vote.

-Wasden was slightly ahead in early returns Tuesday night, but lost the advantage as more counties outside of the highly populated Boise region began reporting votes.
+Wasden was slightly ahead in early returns Tuesday night but lost the advantage as more counties outside the highly populated Boise region began reporting votes.
+Labrador eventually won with about 52% of the vote, followed by Wasden with 38% and Macomber with about 10%.

+“The people of Idaho sent a really clear message that they want new leadership in the attorney general’s office,” Labrador said after an Idaho GOP unity rally Wednesday afternoon on the Statehouse steps.
+“I’m exited about the opportunities that I have to work with the people that are there, to bring new people to the office, and to stand up for the sovereignty of the state of Idaho.”

+Labrador in November will face Steve Scanlin, who was unopposed in the Democratic primary.
+But the Republican primary winner is expected to easily win the general election in the deeply conservative state that hasn’t had a Democratic attorney general since 1995.

 Labrador, a favorite of the Tea Party during his eight years in the U.S. House, lost to Republican Gov. Brad Little in the 2018 Republican primary.
 The attorney general post could be a stepping stone for another gubernatorial run in 2026.

+“Hopefully we will continue to have the same relationship we’ve had in the past — that he listens to good counsel,” said Labrador, a former Idaho GOP chairman.

+Labrador said the coronavirus pandemic played a huge role in the election, particularly involving a temporary stay-at-home order Little issued at the start of the pandemic when some hospitals were being overwhelmed with sick patients.
+Some voters, Labrador said, blamed Wasden for allowing the stay-at-home order to continue.

 Wasden, a five-term incumbent, was endorsed by Little and former Republican Govs.
 C.L.
-“Butch” Otter and Phil Batt, Republican U.S. Rep. Mike Simpson and former Republican Attorney General and Idaho Supreme Court Justice Jim Jones.
-He’s also endorsed by the National Rifle Association.
+“Butch” Otter and Phil Batt, Republican U.S. Rep. Mike Simpson, former Republican Attorney General and Idaho Supreme Court Justice Jim Jones.
+He was also endorsed by the National Rifle Association.

 He had told lawmakers when he believed proposed laws would likely be struck down by courts, irritating members of his party.
 They created a Legislative Legal Defense Fund to hire their own attorneys that, critics say, tell lawmakers what they want to hear.
 The fund, controlled by House and Senates leaders, has spent millions.